 Many students live in privately-owned apartments, which cannot be reserved in advance.
 However, this is an attractive option to students who would like to have cooking facilities which are not available in the residence halls.
 Please refer to the Tenant Union for free services including lease review, landlord complaint records, assistance locating housing and help with landlord problems.
 Your student may also contact them with their accommodation needs and preferences and they will reply with a list of suitable options.

 There are a number of different ways to get to Champaign from Chicago airports.
 By train, AMTRAK provides service between downtown Chicago and Champaign.
 In the Fall semester, shuttle services are provided by ISSS from O'Hare Airport.

 If students will be flying into University of Illinois Willard Airport, they should consider the following public transportation to arrive on campus from Willard Airport or the Illinois Terminal (train/bus depot in downtown Champaign):

 Group taxi services cost an average of $8 per person.
 If you are not part of a group, the average cost for a taxi is $15.
 You may ask an airport or Illinois Terminal employee for assistance.
 Be sure to agree on your cab fare amount before leaving for your destination.

 If your student will be taking a cab from Willard Airport, they will need to be sure to agree on your cab fare amount before leaving for the intended destination.
 Group fares will be cheaper than individual cab fare.
 Students may ask an airport or Illinois Terminal employee for assistance.

-While studying at the University of Illinois, students have the option of riding the MTD for free when they show their i-Card.
+Students have the option of riding the MTD for free when they show their i-Card.
 Students may also opt to use bicycles to get around, or a car.